Shenyuan Zhang, PhD

 Research Interests

 - Ca2+ is a key element in cell signaling mechanism.
 As an ion, it contributes to the cell membrane potential.
-As a messenger, it interacts with tens of intracellular effector proteins, including many enzymes, and regulates diversified cellular functions: contraction, secretion, motility, gene expression, proliferation, differentiation, and apoptosis etc.
+As a messenger, it interacts with tens of intracellular effector proteins, including many enzymes, and regulates diversified cellular functions: contraction, secretion, motility, gene expression, proliferation, differentiation and apoptosis.

-- I am interested in the Ca2+ signaling transduction network.
-My goal is to discover and understand the missing pieces of this big puzzle, using techniques of molecular biology, biochemistry, and genetics.
-Currently I am focusing on the structures and functions of two newly identified protein components of SOC channels: Stim1 (the ER Ca2+ sensor for SOC activation) and Orai1 (the pore-forming subunit of SOC channels), which are both potential drug targets to treat autoimmune disorders and prevent organ transplant rejection.
+- Zhang is interested in the Ca2+ signaling transduction network.
+Her goal is to discover and understand the missing pieces of this big puzzle, using techniques of molecular biology, biochemistry and genetics.
+Currently she is focusing on the structures and functions of two newly identified protein components of SOC channels: Stim1 (the ER Ca2+ sensor for SOC activation) and Orai1 (the pore-forming subunit of SOC channels), which are both potential drug targets to treat autoimmune disorders and prevent organ transplant rejection.